SouthGreenPlatform/tutorials/_pages/cluster-itrop/hpchowto.md

 ## Define 100Mo of memory per cpu
 #SBATCH --mem-per-cpu=100{% endhighlight %}

-You can find more options on the Slurm options here: https://southgreenplatform.github.io/tutorials//cluster-itrop/Slurm/#
+You can find more options on the Slurm options here: [Slurm options](https://southgreenplatform.github.io/tutorials//cluster-itrop/Slurm/#)

 #### examples of shell scripts for slurm :